Pvt. E-2, H Company, 63rd

 COSMIC TOP SECRET

 the NATO (North Atlantic Treaty Organization) Photo Division.

-to protect the "Free World" with tactics such as interdicting an
+to protect the "Free World" by doing such things as interdicting an anticipated

 Germany by a thousand Soviet tanks by using atomic land mines to create

 the Baltic to the Alps.
 Having been a science-math major at Belmont